openconnect/ocserv/README.md

 The program consists of:
  1. ocserv, the main server application
  2. occtl, the server's control tool.
-A tool which allows to query the server for information.
+A tool which allows one to query the server for information.
  3. ocpasswd, a tool to administer simple password files.